analuiqza/CP02---Edge-Computing/README.md

 3. Configure a IDE do Arduino:
    - Instale as bibliotecas necessárias.
-   - Selecione a a placa e a porta corretas.
+   - Selecione a placa e a porta corretas.

 4. Carregue o código:
    - Faça upload do programa que lê os sensores, mostra os dados no LCD e ativa os alertas.